-This technical memorandum (TM) is one of three TMs evaluating supply options in the Paso Robles Groundwater Basin (Paso Basin) as part of the Paso Basin Supplemental Water Supply Options Study.
+This TM is one of three TMs evaluating supply options in the Paso Basin as part of the Paso Basin Supplemental Water Supply Options Study.
 The three supply options are: 1) Nacimiento Project Water (TM No. 2); State Water Project (SWP) Water (TM No. 3); and Recycled Water (TM No. 4).
-The goal of the Supply Options Study is to determine the quantity, quality, cost, and points of transfer of supplemental water options, infrastructure needs at transfer points, and the terms and/or conditions under which a Paso Basin entity1 could procure it (e.g., contractual issues/negotiations/"transfer terms").
+The goal of the Supply Options Study is to determine the quantity, quality, cost, and points of transfer of supplemental water options, infrastructure needs at transfer points, and the terms and/or conditions under which a Paso Basin entity could procure it (e.g., contractual issues/negotiations/"transfer terms").

-The purpose of this TM is to identify potential recycled water opportunities to maximize its use to benefit the Basin.
+The purpose of this TM is to identify potential recycled water opportunities to maximize its use to benefit the Paso Basin.
 The following is addressed in the TM: